Workplace Depression: A World Crisis

 Say NO to WorkPlace Mental Cruelty

 Hello, my name is Sandra Snowden.
 Depression.
 I have it.
 I am now a workplace bullycide survivor.
 I am one of the lucky ones.
 I hope my voice will speak for millions of others whose voices have been silenced by suicide.
 There is Hope.
 Depression does not discriminate.
 It affects one out of every four people on the planet.
 I also suffer with panic attacks, anxiety and PTSD.

-These conditions are considered a disability under The Americans for Disability Act (ADA).
+These conditions are considered a disability under The Americans with Disabilities Act (ADA).
 I have filed against my former employer with both The Equal Employment Opportunity Commission (EEOC) and with The Illinois Department of Human Rights (IDHR).
-Finally, after two years of investigation, I have been given my (Right to Sue) notice from both government agencies.
+Finally, after two years of investigation, I was given my (Right to Sue) notice from both government agencies.
 The IDHR alone found "Substantial Cause" against my former employer on violation of six of my civil rights.
-I have now filed with the Illinois Human Rights Commission, and representing myself Pro Se.
+I then filed with the Illinois Human Rights Commission, and representing myself Pro Se.

-I had legal counsel representation in my Federal lawsuit against my former employer for harassment (bullying), age discrimination, retaliation, interference with my medical leave and several others charges.
+In addition, I filed a Federal lawsuit Pro Se against my former employer for harassment (bullying), age discrimination, retaliation, interference with my medical leave and several other charges.
 If the courts would allow me, I would also file suit for workplace bullying, mental cruelty, and verbal abuse.
 The judge in the Federal Court appointed me an attorney for representation.
 My attorney, Timothy Touhy, a renowned Chicago attorney, represented me in the highest regards in my federal lawsuit.
-I hope that my case will bring to light a dialogue in the American workplace and the world that this kind of treatment which I have suffered from my former employer must end.
+I hope that my case will bring to light a dialogue in the American workplace and the world that this kind of treatment from which I have suffered with my former employer must end.
 Millions of people suffer in silence with depression daily at their desk.
 Many are bullied by their bosses.
 Many commit suicide while employed at their companies from being bullied by their bosses.
 I call this "Workplace Bullycide,” and it must be stopped NOW.